Tesfa-eth/Tesfa-eth/README.md

 Welcome 👋

-In addition to the pinned projects, you can find my other projects in organizations.
+In addition to the pinned projects, you can find my other projects in the following organizations.

 - [Django Projects](https://github.com/Mobile-Dev-II-Inclass-Demos)
 - React Projects